List of Superman & Lois characters: Malcolm Teague

 Malcolm Teague (portrayed by Austin Obiajunwa) is a student at Smallville High School who is a member of the Smallville Crows football team.

-One year later following Lex's defeat, Malcolm attends the wedding of Mayor Lana Lang and John Henry Irons.
+One year later following Lex's defeat, Malcolm attends the wedding of Lana Lang and John Henry Irons.

 Cobb Branden

 Cobb Branden (portrayed by Dee Jay Jackson) is a farmer who is a friend of the Kent family.

-In season four, Cobb Branden was present in the bar when Aidy decided not to take up Lex Luthor's offer to sell her land and is among those that turned down Luthor's offer $10,000,000.00 offer.
-He was later among those saved by Jonathan during Doomsday's rampage in Smallville.
-One year later following Lex's defeat, Cobb was present at the wedding of Mayor Lana Lang and John Henry Irons.

 Denise Olowe

 Denise Olowe (portrayed by Kelcey Mawema) is a cheerleader at Smallville High School.

-In season two, Denise started working at her father's store Brit & Dunn's Quick Mart.
+In season two, Denise begins working at her father's store, Brit & Dunn's Quick Mart.

-In season four, Denise is among the Smallville citizens that witness Doomsday throw the defeated Superman's body towards the Kent family.
-She later figures out that Superman is Clark Kent when she speaks to Jonathan and Jordan about it and vows to keep quiet about it.
-Denise and some of the patrons of Brit & Dunn's Quick Mart later watched Janet Olsen's interview with Clark Kent where he revealed that he is Superman.
-She and those in Brit & Dunn's Quick Mart were among those saved by Jonathan during Doomsday's rampage.
-One year later following Lex's defeat, Denise was present at the wedding of Mayor Lana Lang and John Henry Irons.